 Where might you transfer my information outside the UK?

 Most of our systems that would store your information are based in the UK or the European Economic Area.
 If we need to transfer your personal data to countries outside the European Economic Area, we will ensure that such transfers are compliant with the GDPR.
 Appropriate measures will be put in place to keep your personal data secure.

 How long do you keep hold of my information?

-Capita has a Data Retention Policy which applies to various functional activities, including HR.
-The aforementioned policy mandates how long records, including personal data, must be retained.
+ECC has a Data Retention Policy which applies to various functional activities, including HR.
+The policy mandates how long records containing personal data must be retained.
 Retention periods are determined by legislation and business requirements.
-When providing work seeking services or providing marketing and communications we will hold your data for 2 years after last contact unless a legal or regulatory obligation requires that we hold this data for a superseding period of time.
+When providing work seeking services or providing marketing and communications, we will hold your data for 2 years after last contact unless a legal or regulatory obligation requires that we hold this data for a superseding period.

-If any information held is inaccurate or incomplete, you have the right to have that information corrected or completed, if other parties have been passed the information (such as HMRC) we will, where possible, inform them of the rectification undertaken.
-Please contact your local Capita Resourcing contact to make this request.
+If any information held is inaccurate or incomplete, you have the right to have that information corrected or completed.
+If other parties have been passed the information (such as HMRC) we will, where possible, inform them of the rectification undertaken.
+Please contact your local ECC Resourcing contact to make this request.